relayclub-hiring/tech-admin-challenge/README.md

 - Free ChatGPT account at https://chat.openai.com/chat
 - Google

+For candidates in China, you will need a US phone number to sign up for ChatGPT.
+Be resourceful!
+Or reach out to us to ask to use one of our US numbers.

 ### Why we ask you to do this
 As a Technical Team Administrator, you will be responsible for some low-visibility tasks, such as maintaining a list of all the vendors and services we use.
 Other tasks will be more visible, such as gathering status reports and reporting progress to our founders.
 But your greatest long-term and strategic impact will involve research and assessments for technology and services, just like this work sample.
 We want to see how you do.
 Good luck and have fun!